 Olive Tapenade Bruschetta

-- 1 loaf round ciabatta bread
+- 1 loaf round ciabatta bread sliced

 - 1/4 cup good quality extra virgin olive oil

-- 2 large tomatoes
+- 2 large tomatoes chopped

-- 3 tsp lemon juice
+- 3 teaspoons lemon juice

-- 1/2 cup fresh chopped basil
+- 1/2 cup fresh basil chopped

-- salt and pepper to taste
+- Salt to taste

-- 3 tbsp prepared olive tapenade
+- 3 Tablespoons prepared olive tapenade

-- Preheat oven to 350 degrees F.
+- Preheat the oven to 350° Fahrenheit.

 - Slice the ciabatta bread at an angle into 1-inch thick pieces.
-Place in a large baking sheet.
+Place it in a large baking sheet.
 Drizzle with extra virgin olive oil.
 Bake for 8-10 minutes or until toasted and crispy.